MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Enum.md

 > [!NOTE]
 > `GetEnumNames()` and `GetEnumValues()` seem to return the same results; a
 > list of named values.
-However, internally, `GetEnumValues()` enumerating the
+However, internally, `GetEnumValues()` enumerates the
-> values, then mapping values into names.
+> values, then maps values into names.
 Read the list carefully and you'll
 > notice that `ogg`, `oga`, and `mogg` appear in the output of
 > `GetEnumNames()`, but the output of `GetEnumValues()` only shows `oga`.
 The
 > same thing happens for `jpg`, `jpeg`, and `mpg`, `mpeg`.